-Agnico Eagle Mines Limited - Meadowbank Complex (Agnico Eagle) is currently operating the Meadowbank Gold Project approximately 70 km north of the Hamlet of Baker Lake.
-Agnico Eagle is also operating the Amaruq property, approximately 150 kilometers (km) north of the hamlet of Baker Lake and approximately 50 km northwest of Meadowbank Mine, in the Kivalliq Region of Nunavut.
+Agnico Eagle Mines Limited - Meadowbank Division (Agnico Eagle) is currently operating the Meadowbank Gold Project approximately 70 km north of the Hamlet of Baker Lake.
+Agnico is also operating the Amaruq property, approximately 150 kilometers (km) north of the hamlet of Baker Lake and approximately 50 km northwest of Meadowbank Mine, in the Kivalliq Region of Nunavut.
 The Whale Tail deposit is being mined and ore is hauled by truck to the approved infrastructure at Meadowbank Mine for milling.
 Agnico Eagle received approval on January 2019 to add two (2) 10 million liters diesel fuel storage tanks to the Marshalling Area Bulk Fuel Storage Facility in Baker Lake.
-Agnico has since built and commissioned the two approved tanks.
-In 2019, one of the approved tanks (Tank 7) was added to the facility, and in 2021, the second approved tank (Tank 8) was added to the facility.
-As part of the project, a total of eight (8) 10 million liters fuel storage tanks for diesel and eighteen (18) 100,000L fuel storage tank for Jet-A will receive and store bulk shipments of fuel for the Meadowbank Project at the Baker Lake Marshalling Area.
-Two (2) 100,000L fuel storage tank for Jet-A are scheduled to be re-added the system in 2022 as approved by the Water License.
+Agnico has built and commissioned, in 2019, one of the two approved tank (Tank 7) and will add in Spring/Summer of 2020 the second approved tank (Tank 8).
+As part of the project, a total of eight (8) 10 million litres fuel storage tanks for diesel (including tank 8 to be constructed in 2020) and eighteen (18) 100,000L fuel storage tank for Jet-A will receive and store bulk shipments of fuel for the Meadowbank Project at the Baker Lake Marshalling Area.